 Mikey saw my broken angel wings, and he didn’t care.
 In fact he fucking loved me for it.
 He adored my tenacity, and he was inspired by me and all my brokenness and my intuition to say fuck the pain.
 He saw my eyes dance in the glimmering lights of what was to come.
 I found who I was in our friendship.

 He died a few short years later at the age of 29.
 It killed me – literally.
-That was when after a series of other bad relationships and overcoming my childhood traumas, leaving the strip club scene and building a million dollar business...I was so miserable that I quit my life.
+That was when after a series of other bad relationships and overcoming my childhood traumas, leaving the strip club scene and building a multi-million dollar business...I was so miserable that I quit my life.

 Our friendship was the insurance that everything would be ok.
 My best friend, my True North, was gone, and I saw no point in the pain of living.